Kaabislam/crud_app/README.md

 # crud_app

 A Simple CRUD Application where CRUD Operations performs on Flutter.Data are retrived from rest api's.
+Backend of this project is following : https://github.com/Kaabislam/Backend_Apis_Flutter_Product_App

 ## Product List,Create and Deletetion Screen